Jiangshan

 Jiangshan (江山 (Jiāngshān)) is a county-level city located in Quzhou prefecture-level city, in the southwest of Zhejiang Province, China, bordering Jiangxi province to the west.
 Located about 250 kilometers southwest of Hangzhou, the provincial capital, it is the only county-level city in Quzhou.
 In 1999, Jiangshan's population stood at 563,196.
 The city is named aptly: Jiang means river and Shan means mountain; a river runs through the city and scenic Mt.
 Jianglang sits on its border.

 USA Today described Jiangshan as a "fairly prosperous city in one of China's most developed provinces".

 The Jiangshanian Age of the Cambrian Period of geological time is named for Jiangshan.

-Administrative division
+Administrative divisions

-It has 3 Subdistricts, 11 Towns, 5 Townships, 13 residential communities, and 292 administrative villages:
+It has 3 subdistricts, 11 towns, 5 townships, 13 residential communities, and 292 administrative villages: